astralfrontier/astralfrontier.org-OLD/src/fiction/helping-hand.md

 join Life Force, or return to their normal existence.
 To its credit, 99% of those candidates selected have accepted the offer.

+Life Force fights to help life in all its forms, wherever it is threatened.
-Life Force battles an interstellar band of mad scientists called **Bio-Masters**, who perform horrible experiments on living things, turning them into twisted cyborg weapons called **Splices**.
+But its most tenacious enemy are an interstellar band of mad scientists called **Bio-Masters**, who perform horrible experiments on living things, turning them into twisted cyborg weapons called **Splices**.
 Members of Life Force must protect their planets from Splices,